 5. Don’t Fight The Cold

 When you’re out in the cold, your body begins to shiver uncontrollably.
 Shivering is your body’s way of trying to increase its internal temperature.
 Another way your body tries to keep itself warm is by burning white fat.
 Studies have shown that after being repeatedly exposed to the cold, people displayed a higher amount of brown fat (the good kind) and a lower percentage of white fat.
-You don’t have to go outside in the freezing cold for this reaction to
+You don’t have to go outside in the freezing cold for this reaction to take place.
+Just turning down the thermostat by a few degrees can speed up your metabolism.
+Remember not to go overboard though, you don’t want to die from hypothermia.

 6. Put Down That Drink